tuukkao/yle-teletext-api-demo/README.md

 ## TO DO

-- [ ] Remove the logic for parsing page numbers out of directory pages and rely on each page's `nextpg` value instead, i.e. walk through all the pages starting from the first known one.
 - [ ] tests
-- [ ] Refactor modules to have some kind of dependency management and not relying on singleton imports
+- [ ] Refactor modules to have some kind of dependency management and not relying on singleton imports.
+Writing integration tests takes a lot of unnecessary work with this architecture.
 - [ ] Optimize Docker image size (e.g. fix migrations to run without TypeScript)
 - [ ] Configurable rate limiting for Yle api requests